vazome/vazome.tech/content/Data Engineering/Data Warehousing/Apache Spark.md

 > Any transformation where a single output partition can be computed from a single input partition is a **narrow transformation**.
 Both `filter()` and `contains()` can be classified as such.
 > There are many Narrow Transformations supported by Spark: **`map(func); flatMap(func); filter(func); mapPartition(func); mapPartitionWithIndex(func); union(dataset); zip(dataset); zipWithIndex(); zipWithUniqueId().`**
-Map func returns new RDD after calulation, Filter returns resource on if condition succesful, and Union basically joins RDDs into new one
+Map func returns new RDD after calculation, Filter returns resource on if condition successful, and Union basically joins RDDs into new one
 >
 > However, `groupBy()` or `orderBy()` instruct Spark to perform **wide transformations**, where data from other partitions is read in, combined, and written to disk.
-Since each partition will have its own count of the word that contains the “Spark” word in its row of data, a `count(groupBy())` will force a shuffle of data from each of the executor’s partitions across the cluster.
+Since each partition will have its own count of the word that contains the "Spark" word in its row of data, a `count(groupBy())` will force a shuffle of data from each of the executor's partitions across the cluster.
 In this transformation,` orderBy()` requires output from other partitions to compute the final aggregation.

 ![[Screenshot 2024-06-17 at 22.45.24.png]]
 Here is how can you list all of dataframes in a session: